ratbag98/ndlr_control/README.md

 ### Prerequisites

 * The NDLR must be running firmware version 1.1.071 or newer.
 This is a beta firmware.
+See [the forum](https://conductivelabs.com/forum/showthread.php?tid=235)
 * Built using Ableton 10.1.30 and Max4Live 8.1.7.
 Untested with previous versions

 ### Installation